-Cartilage is harvested from other areas of the body and then used to support and rebuild the nose.
-Cartilage can be harvested from the following 3 locations:
+Cartilage may be harvested from other areas of the body to support and rebuild the nose.
+Cartilage can be harvested from the following three locations:

-- The nasal septum – The cartilage that separates the right and left nasal passageway.
+- Nasal septum – The cartilage that separates the right and left nasal passageway

-- The ear – The incision is hidden behind the ear.
-There is very little perceived change in the ear.
+- Ear – The incision is hidden behind the ear, and there is very little noticeable change to the appearance of the ear

-- Rib – On noses that require a considerable amount of cartilage, a small piece of a rib can be harvested.
-This is only used if necessary.
+- Rib – On noses that require a considerable amount of cartilage, a small piece of a rib can be harvested if necessary

 Often patients ask for an implant, such as silicone or Gore-Tex, to help build and strengthen the nose.
 While this will make the surgery easier for the surgeon, Dr. Kulbersh rarely places unnatural permanent products into the nose during an African American rhinoplasty in Charlotte due to the higher risk of complications.

 Recovery from rhinoplasty generally lasts 1-2 weeks.
-You will be able to return to work or your daily activities within 7-10 days after the surgery.
+You will be able to return to work or other daily activities within about 7-10 days after the surgery.

-Here are some general guidelines for recovering from a rhinoplasty procedure:
+Here are some general guidelines for recovering from an ethnic rhinoplasty procedure:

-- All patients can stay in a recovery suite with a private nurse or have a private nurse in their home for the first few nights if desired.
-This is not necessary, but may be a wonderful option.
+All patients can stay in a recovery suite with a private nurse or have a private nurse in their home for the first few nights if desired.
+This is not necessary but can be a very comfortable option.

 - Incisions are cleaned during the first week.

-- Cast and tape remain on nose for one week.
+- Cast and tape remain on the nose for one week.

 - The nose will need to be irrigated after one week.

-- Start using special creams to help with healing starting at week two.
+- You will be instructed to begin using special creams to help with the healing process, starting at week two.

-- Return to walking after one week and more vigorous exercise at three weeks.
+- You may return to walking after one week and more vigorous exercise at three weeks.

-The nose heals slowly, but after a month, one should be able to get a good appreciation of the final result.
-The final result is best appreciated about one year after surgery.
+The nose heals slowly, but after the first month, one should get a good appreciation of the final result.
+The final result is best appreciated around one year after surgery.

-A: Nose job recovery generally lasts between 1-2 weeks.
-The patient will have to wear a splint on the nose, which will be removed after the first week.
-Most patients are able to return to work or their daily activities, within moderation, 7-10 days after surgery.
+Nose job recovery generally lasts between 1-2 weeks.
+The patient will wear a splint on the nose for protection for the first week.
+Most patients can return to work or other daily activities, within moderation, 7-10 days after surgery.

-A: No. Dr. Kulbersh knows the importance of preserving your ethnic identity and reshapes your nose to perfectly compliment your face.
-He has a thorough understanding of the African American facial structure, nose types and aesthetics, and can provide you with natural-looking results.
+No, Dr. Kulbersh knows the importance of preserving your ethnic identity and reshaping your nose to complement your face perfectly.
+He has a thorough understanding of the African American facial structure, nose types, and aesthetics, and can provide you with natural-looking results.

-While Dr. Kulbersh cannot reveal all of his secrets on the Internet, in Beverly Hills the high profile patients cannot afford to have a long downtime after a rhinoplasty procedure.
+While Dr. Kulbersh cannot reveal all of his secrets here, the high profile patients he has operated on in Beverly Hills cannot afford to have a long downtime after a rhinoplasty procedure.
 Dr. Kulbersh has learned many small “tricks of the trade” that he believes decrease bruising and swelling after a nose rhinoplasty procedure.

-A: The price of rhinoplasty is unique to each patient.
-The cost of a nose job varies based on the specific nose issues the patient needs corrected.
-During your consultation with Dr. Kulbersh you will thoroughly discuss the cost.
+The cost of a nose job varies based on the specific nose issues the patient needs to be corrected.
+During your consultation with Dr. Kulbersh, you will thoroughly discuss the cost.